CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 - environment variables created when running the container are not available during ssh connections.
   You can work around this by explicitly adding them to the`.zshrc` with `echo "export VARIABLE=${VARIABLE}" >> ~/.zshrc` in the entrypoint script.
-  This is already done for some variable
+  This is already done for some variable.
+  (Impact: one more line to add at build time.)

 #### PyCharm